noiseprotocol/noise_spec/noise.md

 Or the responder may switch to branch 1, and return the responder handshake message from above.
-If the receiver receives a branch 1 message, she re-initializes the session with the new name, and then sends the final InteractiveXX handshake message.
+If the receiver receives a branch 1 message, she re-initializes the session with the branch name, and then sends the final InteractiveXX handshake message.